 Business and Investment Visa Holders

-Enhanced Service Access Business visa holders typically qualify for business-grade services including dedicated account management, priority technical support, and specialized billing arrangements.
+Enhanced Service Access: Business visa holders typically qualify for business-grade services including dedicated account management, priority technical support, and specialized billing arrangements.
 These services recognize the critical nature of business communications and provide enhanced reliability and support.

 Business registration often includes consultative service design, helping identify optimal plans and features for your specific business requirements.
 Account managers provide ongoing support for service modifications, usage optimization, and technical assistance.

-Corporate Account Integration Business visa holders may establish corporate accounts enabling consolidated billing for multiple employees, centralized account management, and bulk service discounts.
+Corporate Account Integration: Business visa holders may establish corporate accounts enabling consolidated billing for multiple employees, centralized account management, and bulk service discounts.
 This arrangement proves valuable for companies with multiple employees requiring mobile services.

 Corporate registration requires additional documentation including business licenses, company registration documents, and authorized signatory verification.
 The process may require meetings with business account specialists and extended verification periods.